Experience The Hill

 Our 2016 Estate Pinot Noir - Library Wine

 2016 was such a great vintage.
 We got abundant hang time with no heat spikes and the harvest was postponed until the end of September.
 The conditions were perfect for maximum flavor complexity.
 Fermentation and punch down was done by hand in an open top fermenter and pressed using a traditional basket press for gentle extraction of juice and tannins.
-Aging took place in an oak barrel, providing the benefits of oak tannins and unmatched micro oxygenation.
+Aging took place in two year old French oak barrels, providing the benefits of oak tannins and unmatched micro oxygenation.
 The process yielded a full-bodied wine with graceful acids and tannins.
 The goal was met: a big and silky Pinot that is complex, creamy with lots of red fruit aroma.
-Fans of our sold out 2015 Pinot Noir will immediately recognize the flavor profile, and notice that the tannins are even silkier and the wine is ready to drink now.
-However, be sure to lay some down in your cellar for 2-4 years for maximum enjoyment. $50/bottle.
+Fans of our sold out 2015 Pinot Noir will immediately recognize the flavor profile, and notice that the tannins are even silkier and the wine is ready to drink now. $50/bottle.

-We sourced our 2016 Zinfandel from two vineyards high in the Santa Cruz Mountains.
-They were selected for their precise vineyard practices and their south slope exposure.
-They were harvested at approximately 23.5 BRIX, punched down by hand in open fermenters and pressed gently using a basket press.
-They evolved nicely, aging in 50% new oak barrels for a year and stirred on their lees monthly for the entire aging process.
+We sourced our 2017 Zinfandel from a small vineyard high in the Santa Cruz Mountains.
+The vineyard was selected for their precise vineyard practices and their south slope exposure.
+They were harvested at approximately 24 BRIX, punched down by hand in open fermenters and pressed gently using a basket press.
+It evolved nicely, aging in 50% new oak barrels for a year and stirred on their lees monthly for the first three months of the aging process.
 The color and body are medium.
-Acids are firm and the tannins very much in the background, making it drinkable now and food -riendly.
+Acids are firm and the tannins very much in the background, making it drinkable now and food -friendly.
 Tasting notes: Typical Zinfandel spiciness with sour cherry on the nose with Sage and dry herb in the background.
 Good mouthfeel.
 Drink now, but best in 5-10 years.
-There was no fining and no filtering of the wine. $32/bottles.
+There was no fining and no filtering of the wine. $32/bottle.

 2017 Santa Cruz Mountains Estate Pinot Noir

 The 2017 Griffin Hill Pinot Noir follows the footsteps of the very successful prior vintages with a picking timed to show full varietal ripeness and enough acid to be a great pairing for cheeses, fish, poultry and vegetarian dishes.
-Even at its young age, it's showing a lot of aroma, complexity, notes of cherry, deep color, balance and silky tannins.
+Even at its young age, it's showing a lot of aroma, complexity, notes of cherry and marzipan, ruby color, excellent balance and silky tannins.
 You can drink now, but buy some to lay it down for a few years (or more-our Pinots age really well). $40/bottle.

 2018 Santa Cruz Mountains

 Sourced from Ormsby Trail, a very well-placed vineyard down south of us at 2600', this Cabernet has such a great balance of mild acid and easy tannins .
 It will entice you to drink it now.
 But make sure you lay some down to enjoy in the next 2-9 years, as it will really impress later.
-Deep color, lots of aroma and dark red fruit and minerality. $38/bottle.
+Deep color, wet stone, cherry and plum aroma and dark red fruit, verging on candied cherry after exposure to oxygen, lots of minerality. $38/bottle.

 2018 Griffin Hill Vineyards Estate Chardonnay